/terms/inverted-index · 5 min read · advanced

 An inverted index is the data structure that flips the natural "document contains words" relationship into "word appears in documents."
 For each term in the corpus, the index stores a posting list: the document IDs (and optionally positions within them) where that term appears.
 Looking up "which documents contain bm25" becomes a constant-time hash lookup followed by reading one list, rather than scanning every document.

-The structure has been a foundation of classical information retrieval1 since the early IR systems of the 1960s–70s, and remains the backbone of every production lexical search engine: Lucene, Elasticsearch, OpenSearch, Solr, and the lexical layer inside every hybrid AI search pipeline.
+The structure has been a foundation of classical information retrieval12 since the early IR systems of the 1960s-70s, and remains the backbone of every production lexical search engine: Lucene, Elasticsearch, OpenSearch, Solr, and the lexical layer in many classical and hybrid search systems built on Lucene-based stacks.
 Storage layouts vary (skip lists, compressed posting lists, term dictionaries) but the term → posting list inversion is universal.

 Status in 2026